Importance of Knowing the Source of Coconut Oil

 What Does the "Source of Coconut Oil" Mean?

 The source of coconut oil refers to where the coconuts were grown and who produced the oil.
-This information may include:

 • the farm where coconuts were grown